Easy Weekday Meals: Mujaddara

 - Open lentil package and add to the pan, breaking them up with a wooden spoon until all the lentils are separated.
 Thoroughly mix lentils with the onions and spices and cook for a few minutes to heat lentils through.

 - Add the cooked rice and gently fold into the lentil and onion mixture.
 If you're using frozen brown rice, cook according to package directions (3 minutes in the microwave on high) first.
 Add salt and more pepper to taste.
 Let it all cook over low heat for a few minutes to let the flavors combine.

-If we're serving mujaddara as a main dish, we often dollop some thick Greek-style plain yogurt on top.
+If we're serving mujaddara as a main dish, we often dollop some plain Greek yogurt on top.
 Leave off the yogurt and it's suitable for a vegan diet.
 This recipe serves four (or more) as a main dish or eight as a side.